-In view of the updated rules, from 1 January 2020, the tasks of preparing a statement of grounds of appeal and the reply to another party's grounds of appeal will, in most cases, involve a greater emphasis on the procedural aspects of the case that justify or challenge any change in strategy by the other party.
+In view of the updated rules, since 1 January 2020, the tasks of preparing a statement of grounds of appeal and the reply to another party's grounds of appeal, in most cases, involves a greater emphasis on the procedural aspects of the case that justify or challenge any change in strategy by the other party.
 Although the rules have changed in tone, clearly with the intention of restricting the parties' ability to amend, the same element of discretion remains, and so it remains to be seen whether the changes will eliminate the wide range of practices among the Boards.

 In view of the need to justify on appeal any aspect of the case that has changed since first instance, it is necessary for both parties to take this into consideration when deciding their strategy during opposition.

 From the patentee's perspective, the result of the increasingly restrictive approach of the Boards is that the only way for a patentee to be sure that a request may be relied upon on appeal is to ensure that it is filed, and admitted, by the Opposition Division.
 One way to achieve this may be to request that lower-ranking claim requests be admitted into the proceedings even if a higher-ranking request has been allowed.
 This must be done before the opposition proceedings are officially closed.